jfarley248/MEAT/README.md

 #### Logical

-Using the logical acquisition flag on MEAT will instruct the tool to extract files and folders accessible through AFC on jailed devices, such as:
+Using the logical acquisition flag on MEAT will instruct the tool to extract files and folders accessible through AFC on jailed devices.
+The specific folder that allows access is: \private\var\mobile\Media, which includes fodlers such as:
+* AirFair
+* Books
-* Camera Roll
+* DCIM
 * Downloads
+* general_storage
+* iTunes_Control
+* MediaAnalysis
+* PhotoData
+* Photos
+* PublicStaging
+* Purchases
 * Recordings
-* iTunes Sync Data
-*

 #### Filesystem